keithdang/pokemonGame/README.md

 Full Stack Pokemon Game
 ===
-* Updated previous pokemon game project that was a C++ command-line based into a web based application<br />
+* Updated previous pokemon game project that was a C++ command-line based into a web based application using React & Redux<br />
 * UI allows users to select a team of pokemon to battle and level up as they win games<br />
 * Google Auth so users can select and keep their pokemon within the players account<br />
 * Includes battle components such as healthpoints, moves, element types, damage points, dynamic texts<br />